snwh/moka-icon-theme/README.md

 Moka is a stylized Tango-esque Linux desktop icon set.
 They are designed to be a clear, simple and consistent.

-As it is primarily artwork, Moka Icon Theme is licensed under the [Creative Commons Attribution-NoDerivatives 4.0 International License](http://creativecommons.org/licenses/by-nd/4.0/legalcode).
+As it is primarily artwork, Moka Icon Theme (all the icon assets) are licensed under a [Creative Commons Attribution-NoDerivatives 4.0](http://creativecommons.org/licenses/by-nd/4.0/legalcode) license.
+Sources for the icons are provided for your inspection and viewing pleasure.

 Any bundled software is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3, or (at your option) any later version.